WeblateOrg/weblate/docs/admin/addons.rst

 ---------------------------------

-Post update repository processing can be used to update translation files when the source changes.
+Post update repository processing can be used to update translation files when the VCS upstream source changes.
 To achieve this, please remember that Weblate only sees files committed to the VCS, so you need to commit changes as a part of the script.